FasterPay/docs/README.md

 **Option 1: Pay Button**

-Here if you pass details like Amount, Product description and Success URL, that much will be suffisgient.
-Sucess URL is the URL where the user will be redirected after completion of the trasnction. you can show them one payment button to intitiate FasterPay transaction.
+Here if you can make payments by passing minimum details like Amount, Product description and Success URL, Sucess URL is the URL where the customer will be redirected after completion of the trasnction. you can show them one payment button to intitiate FasterPay transaction.
 Payment button is a javscript which will collect all the details and pass it on FasterPay.

 ## Code Samples